 A perfect napping environment is key for catching Zs.
 Chose a dark and quiet room—if that’s hard to find midday, wear ear plugs and eye shades to simulate a silent sanctuary.

-Try a “Nappucino.”
+Try a “Nappucino”

 Downing a cuppa joe before your nap sounds counterintuitive, but it actually enhances the napping experience.
-“As long as the timing of the caffeine does not interfere with nighttime sleep, we recommend a small amount of caffeine from a green or black tea prior to the shorter naps,” says Bender.
+“As long as the timing of the caffeine does not interfere with nighttime sleep, we recommend a small amount of caffeine from a green or black tea prior to the shorter naps,” Bender said.
 “Caffeine typically takes 15 minutes to be metabolized so by the time the person wakes up, they should be alert and ready to go by benefiting from the nap and the caffeine.”

 Wake Up Right

 Oversleeping can lead to grogginess and difficulty falling asleep at night, so utilize an alarm to wake up at the end of your recommended duration.
 Bender generally recommends setting the alarm for 10 minutes beyond the desired nap length.
 If you wake up naturally before that alarm, great—if not, avoid hitting the snooze button!
-Instead, hit the light switch or open a window, ASAP—light exposure signals to your brain that it’s time to wake up.
+Instead, hit the light switch or open a window ASAP—light exposure signals to your brain that it’s time to wake up.

 Don’t Skimp on Nightly Sleep